Skip to main content

 Welcome

-Recent advancements in these technologies have shown that eloquence, the very quality that once signaled human presence, can now be generated computationally.
-The good news is that this doesn’t also signal the end-times, it just signals that the connection between creative output and human consciousness is no longer absolute.
-Is it really that surprising that what once signaled intention and experience can now be produced without either?
+Recent advancements in these technologies have shown that eloquence, the very quality that once signaled human presence, can now be pretty much generated computationally.
+The good news is that this doesn’t also signal the end-times, it just signals that the connection between creative output and human consciousness may not be that absolute.
+Or, at least, we are going to have to a little more philosophical work to say it is so.

-Generative AI proves that expression can be decoupled from experience, which also means that my “He’s talking, he must be real” reflexes might need some rewiring.
-"Is it intelligent?" has now become a boring technical question for me.
-"Why does it fool me?" is the fascinating psychological question.
+Generative AI seems to prove that expression can be decoupled from experience, which also means that my “He’s talking, he must be real” reflexes might need some rewiring.
+In fact, “Is it intelligent?" has now become a boring technical question for me.
+"Why do I think it is?” is the more fascinating psychological question.

 Welcome to Discourse Depot. ~ Troy